SLAMPAI/generative-models-for-highres-solar-images/README.md

 ## Introduction

-In this repository, we provide the code for reproducing the experiments on large-scale pre-training and transfer learning for the paper *"A Comparative Study on Generative Models for High Resolution Extreme Ultraviolet Solar Images"* ([arXiv](https://arxiv.org/abs/2304.07169)).
+In this repository, we provide the code for *"A Comparative Study on Generative Models for High Resolution Extreme Ultraviolet Solar Images"* ([arXiv](https://arxiv.org/abs/2304.07169)).

 ## Installation